 We won't be talking about this material in class, but it will help you develop your skills at reading Racket by providing a model for what functional programming is about.
-This chunk of the lecture is adapted from Dr. Phillip J. Windley at Brigham Young University, with a few modifications.
+This chunk of lecture is adapted from course materials by Dr. Phillip J. Windley at Brigham Young University, with a few modifications.

 In order to understand function evaluation, we need a model.
 For a language such as Java, the evaluation model can be quite complex.
 However, because of Racket's consistent syntax, and the way it uses functions, our model of evaluation is quite simple.
 Later on, we will expand it.

 Recall that in the lecture on evaluating expressions earlier, we determinied that we could evaluate any complex expression, (operator operand1 operand2 operand3 ....), by doing the following:

 This evaluation model is valuable, but not detailed enough.
 In particular, we haven't discussed how we evaluate names and we don't know what it means to apply something.

 The model we will discuss is called the substitution model, because when we evaluate a name, we substitute its definition in place of the name.
 Applying a function to its parameters is also done using substitution.
 To apply a lambda expression (the only kind of function we will worry about):